kulkarni-vivek7/MindsDB-Project-Using-Java/README.md

            skills = ['gym_sql_skill'];
        ```
        Here `gms_ai_agent` is the name of the AGENT which is using `gym_nlq_model` as the MODEL and `gym_sql_skill` as the SKILL, which will be used by the AGENT to execute queries and provide responses based on the data it has access to.<br><br>
-  7. **Ask a Question to the AGENT** - After creating the AGENT, you can ask questions to the AGENT and it will respond with the generated SQL query or the result of the query.
+  7. **Ask a Question to the AGENT** - After creating the AGENT, you can ask questions to the AGENT and it will respond with the generated SQL query.
      * **Command to Ask a Question to the AGENT**<br><br>
        ```sql
        SELECT answer